francesca-git/EU28-ForestMng-Climate/scripts/readme.md

 - **model**: scripts that take the output of the functions in *data_preparation/* as input and calculate the extinction risk per year, scenario, land use and ecoregion and to store the results in the folder *results/*.
-	WARNING: for the details of which function is defined in which script and which input and output are needed and produced in each script, please see the pdf file *model/scripts_functions_input_output.pdf*
+	**Warning**: for the details of which function is defined in which script and which input and output are needed and produced in each script, please see the pdf file *model/scripts_functions_input_output.pdf*
 	- *calculate_impact.R*: main script, which calls all the other functions and is the only one to be ran.
 Used in *main.R*.
 	- *calculate_slost.R*: it contains the main function of the model (*calculate.slost*).
 Used in *calculate_impacts.R*.
 	- *allocate_impacts.R*: it contains the function *name.landuse* (it creates a character vector with the names of the columns of the different land use types)